 Refugee Radio opposes the hostile environment and aims to end policies that discriminate against refugees, asylum seekers and other migrants.
 We campaign for individual people’s rights to services that they are excluded from accessing and we campaign for a change in policy.

 Many refugees are prevented from building new lives because of Post-Traumatic Stress Disorder as a result of the persecution in their countries of origin.
 This condition is treatable but refugees are consistently misdiagnosed, prescribed the wrong medication and prevented from accessing trauma therapies.
 This has to stop.

-We published our report on the mental-health needs of refugees and asylum seekers in 2015 and have been lobbying for improvements ever since.
+We published our report on the mental-health needs of refugees and asylum seekers in 2015 and have been calling for improvements ever since.
 We run training in refugee mental health and PTSD awareness for charities and practitioners.
 Refugee Radio is currently part of the NHS Refugee Asylum Seeker and Migrant Working Group on Mental Health.
 Our work in this area has put refugee mental health on the agenda for local and national forums and created new partnerships with other charities, as well as advocating for individual service users to get the right support.

 Young Asylum “Speakers”